refinedev/refine/documentation/docs/guides-concepts/forms/index.md

 ## Auto Save

+// TODO: Update this section when core has the `AutoSaveIndicator` component.

 In many forms, it is a good practice to save the form data automatically as the user types to avoid losing the data in case of an unexpected event.
 This is especially useful in long forms where the user may spend a lot of time filling the form. `useForm` is packed with this feature out-of-the-box.

 While `@refinedev/core`'s `useForm` packs this feature, the auto save is not triggered automatically.
 In the extensions of the `useForm` hook in the other libraries, the auto save is handled internally and is triggered automatically.